tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 to sending its next Application Data record.
 This mechanism allows either side to force an update to the entire connection, but causes an implementation which receives multiple KeyUpdates while it is silent to respond with a single update.
+Until receiving the peer's response, the sender MUST NOT send another KeyUpdate with request_update set to "update_requested".

 Note that implementations may receive an arbitrary number of messages between sending a KeyUpdate with request_update set to "update_requested" and receiving the peer's KeyUpdate, because those messages may already be in flight.